Lab Members

 LAB MEMBER (Spring 2023)

-Srushti obtained her B.S. in Psychology with a minor in Visual Communication in December 2022 and is currently a Research Coordinator at Rutgers University in New Jersey.
-Prior to her new position she has worked in pediatric hospitals, tutored children with hearing disabilities, and those with learning disabilities struggling with English.
-Her current interests lie in studying suicide risk and resilience factors in emerging adults, community health-based interventions and a general passion for working with the youth.
+Srushti obtained her B.S. in Psychology with a minor in Visual Communication in December 2022 and is currently a PhD. student in Clinical Psychology at Penn State University.
+Her interests lie in studying suicide risk and resilience factors in emerging adults, community health-based interventions and a general passion for working with the youth.
 She is also interested in making research and its results more accessible and engaging with the use of social media, creative design and varied interactive outreach like workshops and seminars.
-Her career goal is to obtain a Ph.D. in Clinical Psychology for research and clinical practice.

 -